AbhishekPokharel-Outcode/fraznetPlaywright/README.md

 IDE
 Node

-Steps to take
+Steps to take:
 Clone this repo
  All done!!